Our English word

 Same problem.
 Same blasphemy.

-Cessationists claim it’s not the same problem, ’cause it’s a different
+Cessationists claim it’s not the same problem, ’cause we’re in a different

-If your defense for committing the blasphemy of the Holy Spirit, is “We can safely ignore Jesus”… I’ll try to say this as kindly as I can: I’m pretty sure you’re not Christian.
-I don’t care if that’s how you identify yourself;
+Ugh.
+If your defense for committing the blasphemy of the Holy Spirit is “We can safely ignore Jesus”… I’ll try to say this as kindly as I can: I’m pretty sure you’re not Christian.
+I don’t care if you identify yourself as Christian;

 I’ve actually heard non-cessationists borrow cessationist arguments, and claim, “The scribes’ sin was they personally witnessed Jesus’s miracles, yet said he did it by Satan.
 We can’t commit the same sin, ’cause we can’t personally witness his miracles, ’cause he’s in heaven now.”
 Well we’ve no idea whether the scribes personally witnessed anything, or judged entirely on hearsay.
 But regardless, I remind you Jesus intentionally didn’t say the unforgivable part was about blaspheming him.

-Matthew 12.32 KJV - And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.
+Matthew 12.31-32 NASB 31 “Therefore I say to you, every sin and blasphemy shall be forgiven people, but blasphemy against the Spirit shall not be forgiven.32 And whoever speaks a word against the Son of Man, it shall be forgiven him; but whoever speaks against the Holy Spirit, it shall not be forgiven him, either in this age or in the age to come.

 If anybody else is throwing out demons, particularly